nederhof/newgardiner/README.md

 ## Selected versions of the NewGardiner font

 - 3.04 (2025-10-25)
-	- Check of basic list against Unicode 5.2.
+	- Checked basic list against Unicode 5.2.
 	- Some revisions of extended list.
 - 3.03 (2025-06-17)
 	- Global overhaul of extended list.